About Spoonbill Catfish

 Because of this unique feature of the spoonbill catfish, catching one is much different from any other fish, even other catfish species.
 To be successful, they need to be hooked in the soft spots between the bones.
 As mentioned, you cannot attract this catfish with lures or even live baits.

 The only way to be effective in catching the spoonbill catfish is by snagging them.
-Sometimes, a trotline with deep hooks dipped in used motor oil or anise works but if not carefully watched, the fish end up snagged on the hooks and die.
-Therefore, the best method for catching spoonbill catfish is to use strong tackle, which includes the following:
+A trotline with deep hooks dipped in used motor oil or anise works but if not carefully watched, the fish end up snagged on the hooks and die.
+Therefore, the best method for catching spoonbill catfish is to use strong tackle.

 - 10/0 to 6/0 treble hooks